osteele/subdomain-router/README.md

 ```

 Each entry maps a path to either:
-- A target URL (requests will be proxied, preserving additional path segments)
+- A proxy route (`proxy:` prefix) - requests will be proxied, preserving additional path segments
-- A "302:" prefixed URL (requests will receive a 302 redirect, exact path match only)
+- A redirect route (`302:` prefix) - requests will receive a 302 redirect, exact path match only

 ## How It Works